uezo/ChatdollKit/README.md

 HelloWorld example has a DialogProcessor named `hello` and it is implemented in `HelloDialog`.
 In this module, nothing is processed and just respond to say hello.

 You can add your own skill to chatdoll by creating and adding the DialogProcessors implements `IDialogProcessor`.
-When the value of `TopicName` property is set to the `request.Intent` in the `IntentExtractor`, the DialogProcessor is called and the `TopicName` is set to `Context.Topic.Name` to continue the successive conversation.
+When the value of `TopicName` property is set to the `request.Intent` in the `DialogRouter`, the DialogProcessor is called and the `TopicName` is set to `Context.Topic.Name` to continue the successive conversation.

 ## RequestProvider